SO2 data and alert service

 Segments of an orbit used for the notification

-SCIAMACHY and OMI data are received and processed as orbits, whereas the GOME-2 data arrives in the 3-minute segments.
+SCIAMACHY and OMI data are received and processed as orbits, whereas the GOME-2, IASI and AIRS data arrives in the 3-minute segments.

-For GOME-2 the data arrives in so-called PDU ("Product Dissemination Units") which consitute 3 minutes of observations.
-The processing evaluates each PDU separately, i.e. each PDU serves as a segment of an orbit for the alert service.
-NOTE: GOME-2 is not yet used for notifications.
+For GOME-2, IASI, AIRS the data arrives in so-called PDU ("Product Dissemination Units") which consitute 3 minutes of observations.
+The processing evaluates each PDU separately, i.e. each PDU serves as a segment of an orbit for the notification service.

 The notification process